 Think outside the square with the use of traditional designs with modern colours or patterned tiles, starting with these classic tile patterns.

-1. Straight lay (grid) – simple to install yourself
+1. Straight lay (grid) – a classic use of square tiles and simple to install yourself.

-2. Pinwheel (or Hopscotch) – uses 3 tile sizes: large square, small square and rectangle
+2. Pinwheel (or Hopscotch) – similar to the French pattern, this uses 3 tile sizes: large square, small square and rectangle.

 3. Stretcher or Running Bond/Brick wall – rows of tiles offset by exactly half the width of the next row.
 Easy to install, economical and flexible with little wastage.
 Can be done with square or rectangular tiles.